 I’m lucky enough to have amazing clients who I trust completely.
 Not that mistakes can’t happen!
 They absolutely can.
 People lose track of their balances, grab checks from the wrong account or a closed account, and so on.
 But I’ve been incredibly fortunate to have never yet had a client send a bad check.

-You can imagine my surprise when, days after having a mobile deposit approved through a major bank’s app, that check was returned and my account was hit with a sizable fee.
+You can imagine my surprise when, days after having a mobile deposit approved through the banking app for a major bank, that check was returned and my account was hit with a sizable fee.
 This is a client I’ve known and trusted for years, and it didn’t make sense.
 I reached out to the client, and he was as baffled by the situation as I was.

 I contacted the bank and spent a very long time on the phone with someone who assured me that there was nothing that she could do.
 It was a bad check.
 When someone writes you a bad check, you have to pay a fee.
 You’re expected to have your client reimburse you for that fee.
 End of story.
 Your bank can’t possibly go to some other bank and demand that they pay the fee, so it’s up to you.
 Just go back to your client and get a new check.